nicojourdain/BUILD_CONFIG_NEMO/README.md

 ### History

-* NOV 21 , N. Jourdain :
+* NOV 2021 , N. Jourdain :
-	- modifications and tests (ongoing) with NEMO-4.2-RC.
+	- modifications and tests for AMUXL025.L75 (ongoing) with NEMO-4.2-RC.

-* JUL 18 , N. Jourdain :
+* JUL 2018 , N. Jourdain :
 	- new scripts to interpolate bathy and ice draft from lon/lat or stereo data.
 	- can now handle interannual runoff.
 	- more flexible way to provide file names in the namelist.
 	- tests for the AMUXL12 configuration (Amundsen Sea).

+* FEB 2017, N. Jourdain :
+	- Initial version.

 ### User guide